lakermann/vr-with-javascript/README.md

 # Virtual Reality with JavaScript

-Demos presented at the Client Technology Days 2017 at Zuehlke / Bärner JS Talks 2018.
+Demos presented at the Client Technology Days 2017 at Zuehlke / Bärner JS Talks 2018 / Brownbag at Bern University of Applied Sciences 2018.

 ## Zuehlke cubes